-Issue/driver Present Position → Projection Impact on services Mitigating plans Sea Level Rise Low lying coastal land, especially where and subsided following the 21-2011 Canterbury earthquake sequence, may experience coastal flooding during king tides.
+Issue/driver Present Position ➔ Projection Impact on services Mitigating plans Sea Level Rise Low lying coastal land, especially where and subsided following the 21- 2011 Canterbury earthquake sequence, may experience coastal flooding during king tides.
 Sea level rise of 20 cm predicted by 2050, and 1.5 metres by 2130, with increased direct and indirect coastal flooding.
 Around 32,700 properties could be at risk from coastal hazards with 1.5 metres of sea level rise.
 Coastal erosion is also expected to increase.
 Increasing rate of sea level rise over expected to put a greater demand on CDEM services.
 Increase staffing and volunteer pools Increase staff/volunteer training Increase community outreach and engagement with other services (e.g., Fire) Rainfall and Flooding Some areas of the district experience flooding because of severe rain events Increased frequency of severe rain events with more flooding likely as a result.
-Greater demand on CDEM services Increase staffing and volunteer pools Increase staff/volunteer training Increase community outreach and engagement with other services (e.g., Fire) Heat, Drought, Fire The Canterbury Plains, including the Christchurch District, can experience long dry periods during the summer.
+Greater demand on CDEM services Increase staffing and volunteer pools Increase staff/volunteer training Increase community outreach and engagement with other services (e.g., Fire)

+Heat, Drought, Fire The Canterbury Plains, including the Christchurch District, can experience long dry periods during the summer.
 Greater risk of higher temperatures, longer or more severe periods of dry weather in summer increases fire risk.
-Higher temperatures will also contribute to increasing sea level rise Greater demand on CDEM services Increase staffing and volunteer pools Increase staff/volunteer training Increase community outreach and engagement with other services (e.g., Fire)

-Population movement due to managed retreat Some areas in the district are currently Potential for households to be displaced with increasing sea level rise and Greater demand on CDEM services to support other community Increase community outreach and engagement
+Higher temperatures will also contribute to increasing sea level rise Greater demand on CDEM services Increase staffing and volunteer pools Increase staff/volunteer training Increase community outreach and engagement with other services (e.g., Fire) Population movement due to managed retreat and adaptation Some areas in the district are currently identified in the District Plan as being in High Flood Hazard Management Areas.
+Potential for households to be displaced with increasing sea level rise and increased incidence of severe storms and related flooding over time.
+Greater demand on CDEM services to support other community services Increase community outreach and engagement with other services (e.g., Fire) Increased staffing to meet planning requirements Technological Impact The existing systems a superseded by Civil D and technology we current use to tsunami ea efence Emergency Management sector refor s could degrade our community's ability to a m and technological advances.
+The We are researching the optimal configuration of our early warning system, exploring a multi-modal model that will provide a high degree of early warning coverage, consistency with the national warning system framework.

-and adaptation identified in the increased incidence of severe storms and services with other services (e.g., Fire)

-District Plan as related flooding over time.
-Increased staffing to meet

-being in High Flood planning requirements

-Hazard

-Management Areas.

-Technological Impact The existing systems a We are researching the optimal

-superseded by Civil D configuration of our early

-current arrangements warning system, exploring a

-multi-modal model that will

-provide a high degree of early

-warning coverage, consistency

-with the national warning system

-framework.